Mekhlabhishek/Test1/book/chapter-3.md

   },
 ```

-After doing this you can run your tests with command on terminal
+After doing this we can run our tests with command on terminal

 ```bash
 npm test
 ```

 Go ahead and paste command on a terminal and hit enter.
-You will see an error on a terminal as previous this is because we haven't created our first program/test under `test/specs/`.
+We will see an error on a terminal as previous this is because we haven't created our first program/test under `test/specs/`.
 Hop on to the next chapter where we will run our program with a test runner.